 Candidates seeking K-12 foreign language certificates should be able to demonstrate: (1) a good command of the language; (2) an awareness and appreciation of the aesthetic and intellectual history of the target culture and of its present-day manifestations; (3) the ability to comprehend, critically analyze and explicate literary works in the foreign language; and (4) the ability to teach the foreign language, literature, and culture.

 The Content-Area Standards for Educators define the knowledge and skills teachers must demonstrate in foreign language to ensure that Illinois students meet or exceed the expectations defined by the Illinois Learning Standards.
 In addition to the content-area standards, all teachers are expected to meet the Illinois Professional Teaching Standards, the core Technology Standards, and the core Language Arts Standards.

-The requirements below reflect the most recent information from the major departments (fall 2010).
+The requirements below reflect the most recent information from the major departments (spring 2013).
 You are advised to consult the IWU catalog and your major advisor regarding current requirements for your graduating class.

 |Span 316||Latin American Culture and Civilization|